yurynix/mini-sled-exercise/README.md

 # Exercise
 The goal of this exercise is to learn&apply concepts to solve a loosely defined task.
+In this task you'll integrate and extend a popular test runner in the javascript ecosystem: [jest](https://github.com/facebook/jest).

 In this exercise you will build a little demo of a "mini sled".
 Just like the real sled, we'd like it to be built on top of [jest](https://github.com/facebook/jest) test runner.